Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Introduction

-Our construction of estimators is a bottom-up exercise and is relatively exhaustive, so not all the estimators generated have appeared in the literature.
+As our construction of estimators is a bottom-up exercise, not all the estimators generated have appeared in the literature.
 We connect to work that employs, or is related to, the strategies and estimators discussed in this paper, and comment on the differences (some quite subtle) between some of these estimators.
+In addition to giving credit where credit is due, this aims to help the reader be a more informed consumer of the related literature.

-To make the paper accessible to a broad audience including not only statisticians but also methodologically savvy substantive researchers, all the proofs (about robustness properties and large-sample variance) are placed in the Technical Appendix.
-To make things concrete and facilitate application, the Computing Appendix explains step-by-step implementation on real data, with adaptable R code.
+To make the paper accessible to a broad audience, all proofs (about robustness properties, large-sample variance, and weight formulas) are placed in the Technical Appendix (Supplement 1).
+To facilitate application, R-code to implement the estimators is provided in the R-package \texttt{mediationClarity} (available at \url{https://github/trangnguyen74/mediationClarity}.